negrt/LabRoomDataBaseAPI28/README.md

 # PersonDB
 An Android OS application that keeps data persistent by extending from and using RoomDatabase class.
-Uses Data Access Object to retrieve data from database.
+Uses Data Access Object to insert and retrieve data from database.

 # What I learned
 * Use a room database to keep data persistent